ipb-halle/MetFrag/projects/metfragr/index.md

 </table><br>
 <h3>Candidate Scores</h3>
 MetFrag is able to include different scores used to calculate a final score which is used to rank candidates within the candidate list.
 Besides pre-defined scores database dependent scores can be defined. <br>
+For each additional defined score a weight needs to be defined used to calculate the final score for each candidate.<br>
+<h4>Candidate Scores</h4>
 <table style="margin-left: 10px;">
  <tr><td style="font-weight: bold;">FragmenterScore</td><td>-</td><td>Uses intensities, m/z values and bond energies of fragment-peak-matches</td></tr>
  <tr><td style="font-weight: bold;">SmartsSubstructureInclusionScore</td><td>-</td><td>Score candiates by presence of defined substructures</td></tr>